samhermes/samhermes/src/content/posts/2021-08-22-how-to-make-accessible-accordions.md

 ----

 And that’s it!
 Super simple!
 Okay, fine, not really.
 It’s difficult, and I worked on this for weeks.
 There are probably things I’m missing, or things I’ll change in a month or two, but it’s a good place to be for now.
-You can see this in action in the [accordion component of Alexander](https://samhermes.github.io/alexander/components/accordion), a front-end starter kit I created.
-There are some added styles there that illustrate the possible uses of the `is-active` class.
+You can see the full script in the [accordion component of Alexander](https://github.com/samhermes/alexander/blob/main/src/js/components/accordion.js), a front-end starter kit I created.